 How gifts left to CPAG have had an impact over the years

-In 1992, Mary Barker, author of “Theories of Practice in Social Work”, also remembered CPAG in her will and we received her very generous gift last year.
-This was also the year when CPAG’s judicial review proceedings ensured that between £100 and £150 million pounds would be paid out to around 70,000 disabled people who were underpaid when they were moved from incapacity benefit to employment and support allowance (ESA) .
-Subsequently, the government announced arrears for disabled people will be backdated to the date that they moved to ESA.
+In 1992, Mary Barker, author of “Theories of Practice in Social Work”, also remembered CPAG in her will and we received her very generous gift in 2019.
+This was also the year when CPAG’s judicial review proceedings ensured that between £100 and £150 million pounds would be paid out to around 70,000 disabled people who were underpaid when they were moved from incapacity benefit to employment and support allowance (ESA).

 The Handbook, familiar to all advisers, was first published in 1972, edited by Ruth Lister, now Baroness Lister of Burtersett, CPAG’s Honorary President.

 Ruth is also kindly remembering CPAG in her will and you can read her story here.